GrandAndrewGit/currencyexchange/README.md

 Second page contains converter, where user is able to input string request for convertion (for example: 15 usd in uah).
 Validation for errors is included.

-Because of api restriction (429 error) app may display this error is cases of frequent page reload.
+Because of api restriction (429 error) app may display this error in cases of frequent page reload.